Search for existing data in Zaps

 Multi-field search

 Some apps allow you to search by multiple fields.
 You may see them displayed as “supporting lookup fields”.
-If multi-search is allowed, one field may take priority over other fields when determining results.
-Review the field instructions for additional info.
+If a field supports multi-search, one field may take priority over other fields when determining results.
+Review the field instructions for more info.

 Tip